chevere/docs/reference/Chevere/Interfaces/Filesystem/FilePhpInterface.md

 ## Description

-Describes a component that interact with `.php` files.
+Describes the component in charge of interact with `.php` files.

 ## Methods